vandijkstef/wafs/README.md

 Expanded the app into multiple api calls (backend), implemented a promise version of the API call.
 Worked a long time on having the right data on the appdata.
 Had to do API auth to increase limit to 5000/hr instead of 60/hr.
 Reworked the complete app into modules.

 ### Friday 16-2-2018
 Spend a lot of time on figuring out how I want to do templating.
 Layed some basics and hopefully found a pattern that is suiting for my requirements.
+Reviewed Zekkie.
 Also fixed some bugs regarding persistantce/caching and modularity of the system.

+### Saturday 17-2-2018
+Did some work on docs and reworked my UI toolkit to be more flexible.

 ### ...
 Lets try some different templating methods using a basic list for the repos including the count of all commits

 ## Planning/Todo
 I like lists
+- [ ] Update title(description?) dynamically
 - [ ] Expand research on single page apps
-- [ ] Create folder structure that supports biased/unbiased files
 - [ ] PWA / Webworker (extra)
-- [ ] Code Review uitvoeren via GitHub (vrijdag)

 - [ ] Expand router (see notes 12-2)
-- [ ] Update title(description?) dynamically
+- [ ] Create folder structure that supports biased/unbiased files